William Gomes

-Career
+Club career

 Since joining São Paulo's youth academy in 2021, William Gomes was frequently called up for Brazil's youth teams, in the U15 and U17 categories.
 Being part of a generation considered to have great talent, he had a meteoric rise in the 2023 season, being quickly promoted to the professional squad by manager Dorival Júnior.

 William signed his first professional contract in March 2023, with a release clause of R$ 440 million.
 He was called for the first team squad for the first time on 12 November 2023, in the match against Santos.
 On 22 November 2023, he made his debut as a professional footballer against Fluminense alongside another youth highlight, Talles Wander.

 On 31 January 2025, Gomes moved from São Paulo to Portuguese Primeira Liga club Porto for a fee of €9 million, with left-back Wendell moving in the opposite direction on a free transfer.
 He signed a contract until June 2029, with a release clause set at €80 million.
 Gomes made his debut for the Dragons a week later, coming on as a substitute for the final minutes of a 1–1 league draw at home to Sporting CP.
 He scored his first goal for Porto on 24 June, in a 4–4 draw against Egyptian side Al Ahly, in the FIFA Club World Cup.

 Gomes started the 2025–26 season in good form, scoring in a 4–0 win over Casa Pia and in a 2–1 away victory over rivals Sporting CP - with the latter, a long-range shot, earning him the Primeira Liga Goal of the Month award for August 2025.
 On 25 September 2025, he scored a last-minute winner in a 1–0 UEFA Europa League win away at Red Bull Salzburg.

-International career

-On 23 September 2025, Gomes was selected by Carlo Ancelotti by Brazil to face South Korea and Japan in October 2025 in fruendly match from Brazil.